nonblocking/mashroom/packages/plugin-packages/mashroom-portal/README.md

      * _restProxies_: Defines proxies to access the App's backend REST API without violating CORS restrictions.
          * _targetUri_: The target URI
          * _sendUserHeader_: Adds the headers _X-USER-NAME_, _X-USER-DISPLAY-NAME_ and _X-USER-EMAIL_ with data about the authenticated user
-         * _sendRolesHeader_: Adds the header _X-USER-ROLES_ with a comma separated list of roles of the authenticated user
          * _sendPermissionsHeader_: Adds the header _X-USER-PERMISSIONS_ with a comma separated list of permissions calculated from _rolePermissions_
-         * _sendBearerToken_: Add the Bearer token from the OIDC/OAuth2 authentication (if any)
          * _addHeaders_: Optional add some extra headers to each request (e.g. BASIC Authentication)
          * _restrictToRoles_: Optional list of roles that are permitted to access the proxy.
             If not set, everyone can load the app (even unauthenticated users if the access is not permitted via ACL).